rocket-builder/meetup/README.md

 # dev.meetup
- Java Spring project for it meetups
+ Java Spring application for it meetups